-SciDB moves analytics to the data, eliminating time intensive ETL processes.
-Because SciDB stores data in a native array format, linear algebra operations like covariance and SVD are accelerated by 10-100X.
-SciDB is built to perform parallel linear algebra on commodity hardware clusters, so analytical workflows scale to 100s of billions of data elements.
-SciDB eliminates the tedium of manual data distribution and lets you leverage existing R and Python code.
-Shorten your “ask-to-answer” loops with SciDB’s scalable, cost-effective in-database analytics.
+SciDB moves analytics to the data, eliminating time-intensive ETL processes.
+Arrays are the natural way to store data for linear algebra operations (like SVD and covariance) which saves time moving, organizing, and preparing data for matrix math.
+SciDB then performs massively parallel linear algebra—without parallel programming—on commodity hardware clusters.
+The result: analytical workflows scale to 100s of billions of data elements without turning the analysis into a programming science project.
+SciDB eliminates the tedium of manual data distribution and lets you leverage R and Python coding skills.
+Program faster, and shorten your “ask-to-answer” loops with SciDB’s scalable, cost-effective in-database analytics.

 Open source software reduces your costs.
 SciDB Community Edition is provided under an open-source license.
 Developers can implement custom operators, aggregates and other extensions to the SciDB codebase.
 SciDB runs on existing commodity hardware or in the cloud, delivering cost-effective analytics without the need for expensive appliances or high performance computers.